August Spångberg: Early life

 Spångberg had to work from an early age.
 At around 10 years old, he briefly tried ore washing at Blanka mine in Stråssa, Örebro County, but found the work boring and damaging to his clothes.
 He preferred working in the forest, where he began chopping bushes and felling trees between school terms.
 When his grandfather Karl Fredrik Spångberg emigrated to join relatives in Newberry, Michigan in 1904, August was initially meant to live at a small farm called Smällfallet in Nora, Örebro County, but this arrangement fell through.
 He instead reunited with his mother and stepfather Anders Gustaf Olsson, helping with gravestone carving work in nearby Järnboås.
-In 1907, he worked on a dam construction at Brattfors power station in Värmland, and later as a farmhand at Kortforstorp, a farm located in Karlskoga, Örebro County, from 1908 to 1910, earning 125 kronor for his first year and 150 kronor for his second. then the Storfors ironworks in Värmland, and eventually obtained employment as a coachman and stableman with the Swedish Railways in 1916.
+In 1907, he worked on a dam being constructed at Brattfors power station in Värmland, and later as a farmhand at Kortforstorp, in Karlskoga, Örebro County, from 1908 to 1910.
+He next worked at the Storfors ironworks in Värmland, and eventually obtained employment as a coachman and stableman with the Swedish Railways in 1916.

 An image of Brunnsvik Folk High School, where Spångberg studied in 1919.

 Spångberg's formal education consisted of basic schooling in Skärhyttan's rural school.
-In 1919, he attended Brunnsvik Folk High School (Brunnsviks folkhögskola) on a scholarship from the Railwaymen's Union, which proved to be a formative educational experience.
+In 1919, he attended Brunnsvik Folk High School on a scholarship from the Railwaymen's Union, which proved to be a formative educational experience.
 At Brunnsvik, he studied under headmaster Sigfrid Gunnäs and was influenced by teachers Yngve Hugo and Eva and Niklas Bergius.
 He also encountered important cultural figures like the poets Dan Andersson and Harry Blomberg during his time there.
 Beyond formal education, Spångberg was largely self-taught through extensive reading and participation in study circles within the labor and temperance movements, which he first encountered at the age of 15.

 Marriage and family

-August Spångberg married Sofia Elisabet Nilsson on July 9, 1921 in a civil ceremony.
+August Spångberg married Sofia Elisabet Nilsson on 9 July 1921, in a civil ceremony.
 Sofia shared his political convictions and was active in the same temperance and political organizations.
 Together they led the Children's Guild (Barngillet) in Charlottenberg, educating local youth on political matters.

-Their son Arne was born on November 6, 1922, during Spångberg's recovery from a serious heart inflammation.
+Their son Arne was born on 6 November 1922, during Spångberg's recovery from a serious heart inflammation.
 In his memoir, Spångberg noted that becoming a father gave him "a double responsibility" and strengthened his resolve to build a better world for future generations.

 When August was elected to parliament in 1922, the family periodically lived in Stockholm while maintaining their home in Värmland.